 - Salt and pepper to taste

-In a large saucepan over medium high heat, saute carrots in 1 Tbsp olive oil about 4 minutes.
-Add onions and garlic and saute for about 5 minutes.
+- In a large saucepan over medium high heat, saute carrots and onions in 1 Tbsp olive oil about 5 minutes.
+Add garlic and saute for another minute.
 Add a pinch of salt and pepper.

 What are your favorite lentil recipes?